 An accident, however, can leave even the most seasoned drivers frightened and astray.

-But if worst comes to worst, having a good response plan in mind can make a world of difference.
+But if worse comes to worst, having a good response plan in mind can make a world of difference.

-They will help you manage the issue properly and with confidence.
+They will help you properly manage any issue you may have with confidence.

 And you’ll rest easier knowing that you’re prepared should the need ever arise.